pedroalonsoms/news-homepage/README.md

 # Frontend Mentor - News homepage

-Completed FrontendMentor.io challenge by implementing the home page of a responsive website given various design pictures
+Completed FrontendMentor.io challenge by implementing the home page of a responsive website given various design pictures and a style guide

 [Live]() on GitHub Pages